 In the northern United States and Canada, biting insects include:

 - flies, such as horseflies

 Hiking, camping, and working outdoors can all increase a person’s risk of insect bites.

 In colder climates, the risk of catching diseases from insect bites is low.
 However, nearer the equator, temperatures are much higher.
 Here, insect bites can lead to malaria, sleeping sickness, dengue fever, or the Zika virus.

-Insect bites normally cause a small itchy lump to develop on the skin.
-Sometimes, the bite itself may be visible, as a tiny hole.
+Insect bites typically cause a small itchy lump to develop on the skin.
+Sometimes, the bite itself may be visible as a tiny hole.
 The lump may fill with fluid.
 Inflammation sometimes occurs around the area around the lump.